NorwegianVeterinaryInstitute/BioinfTraining/metagenomics.md

 1. Open terminal window, and change to the directory with the fastq files.
 2. create a directory called:  `fastqc-results` with the `mkdir` command.
-3. next we run the command: `fastqc -t 2 -o fastqc_results *.fastq` , to understand thie flags in this command type: `fastqc --help`
+3. next we run the command: `fastqc -t 2 -o fastqc_results *.fastq` , to understand the flags in this command type: `fastqc --help`
-4. open firefox and open a fastqc results file: `fastqc_report.html`.
+4. open firefox (in the biolinux), or download from the HPC cluster and open the fastqc results file: `fastqc_report.html`.
 You can find for each dataset a folder inside the folder: `fastqc-results`.
 For instance open the folder for the forward sequences: `F3D0_S188_L001_R1_001_fastqc` and check the results there.

 Note that this is amplicon data, why is that different from normal shotgun data, and how is that observed in the fastqc file?
 See also these documents: [Good sequences](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) or [Bad sequences](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html)

-Next we open mothur an start working on the MiSeq SOP produced by Pat Schloss.
+Next we activate mothur an start working on the MiSeq SOP produced by Pat Schloss.

 We work until the step where we remove chimeric sequences.